lace-language/lace/book/src/observations.md

 - How to deal with multiple allocation arenas?
 - Should `Allocation` take a type parameter, possibly with some `Any` type?
 Or should that be `Arena<T>`.
 - How do we deal with freeing values?
 Do we need full ownership (probably yeah)?
+- How much more testing is needed to be sure some code is not depending on an implementation detail of an effect.
+The problem is clearer with for example an executor effect and having code that's only compatible with one executor.

 ## Effect Row Aliases